caravancoop/sfm/README.md

 #### Importing all data without disrupting servers

-**The Makefile needs to be audited / updated to ensure it covers all data, as of February 2021.
-This pattern is retained for informational purposes, but should not be used until the Makefile can be updated to include all expected data.**

 In case you need to fully rerun the entire WWIC import for all countries without disrupting a live instance, this repo includes a Makefile for doing just that.